 The name Fair Use Policy looks like a good thing because according to ISPs, with FUP average Internet users will get justice; but do they?
 The policy started so that heavy users didn’t fill up the available bandwidth and hence, other average users on the network could get a better Internet experience.
 This sounds cool if ISPs could keep pace with the growing Internet need.

 The problem with FUP today is that the need of “average” users has increased today.
 A user according to ISP is one household.
 Now, think of it.
 A few years ago one household had one computer so Intenet bandwidth needed by a user would be low.
 However, today most of the households have more than one computer and also there are mobiles, tablets, smartTVs so “a user” uses more bandwidth than they used to.
 In addition to this, the Internet no longer has only texts.
 An average user today needs to access multimedia files that consume more bandwidth.
 This means the average user of the past has become a heavy user today.
 Thus, FUP results in slower Internet experience for everyone.

 One thing ISPs don’t say explicitly to their subscribers is the sharing ratio of your Internet speed.
 Every home users have to share an IP with other households.
 Generally, the sharing ratio is 1:8 or 1:4 in Nepal which means if you have subscribed to 1Mbps of Internet you get 128Kbps if the sharing ratio is 1:8 and 256Kbps if the ratio is 1:4.
 If you are a business, you can ask for dedicated IP (which is not shared, but I doubt).

-With all these plans, FUP, sharing ratios, hidden costs and bad customer services from ISPs, all I can conclude is: are we getting what is advertised?
-Do we (users) have real choices? or everything is an illusion of choice?
+With all these plans, FUP, sharing ratios, hidden costs, and bad customer services from ISPs, all I can conclude is: are we getting what is advertised?
+Do we (the users) have real choices? or everything is an illusion of choice?